backdrop-contrib/slick/README.txt

 KNOWN ISSUES
 --------------------------------------------------------------------------------
-- Slick admin CSS may not be compatible with your private or contrib admin themes.
+- Slick admin CSS may not be compatible with private or contrib admin themes.
 Only if trouble with admin display, please disable it at: admin/config/media/slick/ui